mhogomchungu/sirikali/index.md

 #### Supported Backends on macOS:
 <a href="https://github.com/netheril96/securefs">Securefs, </a><a href="https://www.cryfs.org/">Cryfs, </a><a href="https://github.com/vgough/encfs">Encfs</a> and <a href="https://nuetzlich.net/gocryptfs">Gocryptfs.</a>

+Building SiriKali on a MAC is currently a bit involving process and the steps are documented <a href="https://github.com/mhogomchungu/sirikali/blob/master/OSX_BUILD_INSTRUCTIONS">here.</a>

+#### Using SiriKali to connect to ssh server using sshfs:
 Steps to setup SiriKali to connect to an ssh server are documented <a href="https://github.com/mhogomchungu/sirikali/wiki/Frequently-Asked-Questions#90-how-do-i-add-options-to-connect-to-an-ssh-server">here.</a>

 Encrypted container ```folders``` have an advantage over encrypted container ```files``` like the ones that are created by <a href="http://mhogomchungu.github.io/zuluCrypt/">zuluCrypt</a>,TrueCrypt,VeraCrypt among other projects that use file based encrypted containers.